hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 [Learn more]( /helion/openstack/ga/install/overview/) about installing and configuring HP Helion OpenStack.

-###OpenStack on OpenStack -TripleO {#Deploy}
+###OpenStack on OpenStack -TripleO<a name=""Deploy></a>

 HP Helion OpenStack uses three linked installation phases to deploy a complete OpenStack cloud.
 TripleO simulates the deployment of OpenStack by creating and configuring baremetal servers to successfully run a cloud deployment.

-OpenStack on OpenStack, or TripleO, is OpenStack's official project for deployment,   configuration and life cycle management of OpenStack clouds.

-A TripleO installation includes a Seed, the Undercloud and the Overcloud.
+OpenStack-on-OpenStack, or TripleO, is OpenStack's official project for deployment, configuration and life cycle management of OpenStack clouds.
+A TripleO installation includes a seed, undercloud and overcloud.

 <table style="text-align: left; vertical-align: top; width:600px;">
 <tr style="background-color: white; color: black;">